Travancore royal family: History and legends of the dynasty

-In the beginning, when aristocratic lineages rose to power, as in the case of small group broken away from its earlier tharavad through conquest.
-When they acquired office, these groups seem to have severed ties with their former lineages and clans and to have conferred on themselves, a higher ritual rank as independent castes.
+In the beginning, when aristocratic lineages rose to power, as in the case of a small group broken away from its earlier tharavad through conquest, when they acquired office, these groups seem to have severed ties with their former lineages and clans and conferred on themselves a higher ritual rank as independent castes.
 These myths are likely to have been created to add to the aura of the dynasty.

 According to existing myths, the founding members of the Travancore royal family are said to have come to Kerala, from the banks of the Narmada river.
 Another claim is that Parashurama himself crowned the first official ruler in the dynasty.
 There is a claim that their history can be traced back to 820 C.E, which is based on the claim of descent from the Later Cheras of the three southern Indian Mandala Kingdoms namely Chera Mandalam, Pandya Mandalam and Chola Mandalam.
 According to another legend, a branch of the Chera family was sent to the extreme north of the Kerala region, where they settled and came to be known as the Mooshika royal family, or the later Kolathiris, while another branch was deputed to go south to grapple with the Pandyan invasions.